cognitedata/reveal/viewer/packages/pointclouds/README.md

 ### Styling

-When a point cloud model is added, Reveal automatically tries to load all **annotations** associated with that model from CDF.
+When a point cloud model is added, Reveal, by default, tries to load all **annotations** associated with that model from CDF, using the `CdfPointCloudStylableObjectProvider` defined in the `data-providers` package.
 Each annotation is stored as a **stylable object**, associated with an **object ID**.
 Styling information for all annotated objects are stored in a texture.
 Each texel contains style information for one object, with the RGB channels containing the style color, and the alpha channel containing other effects, e.g. visibility.